nagasureshkalla/Social-Media-FaceBook-Clone/README.md

 # SocialMedia
- This is a SocialMedia Django Python Project for BharathBrands- TamilNadu
+ This is a Facebook clone developed using Django Python framework